hemselvan/sample/README.md

 * Mercury
+* Venus
 * Earth
-* Venus
+* Mars
-GIT is easy.
-GIT is fun.
-Thanks Linus!
+Git is easy and fun.
+Thank you Linus!